Why California’s Pipes Can’t Keep Up with Its Rainstorms

 • Flooding in your street, front yard, or home.
 When water has nowhere to go, it can pool up quickly, leading to serious structural damage and expensive repairs.

 • Sewage backups.
-Trapped wastewater with nowhere to go will look for the closest point of escape—and that might include your toilets and floor drains.
+Trapped wastewater with nowhere to go will look for the closest point of escape.
+Unfortunately, that typically includes your toilets and floor drains.

 • Erosion and damage to underground pipes.
-High volumes of water increase pressure on pipes, leading to sudden cracks and floods.
+High volumes of water increase pressure on pipes, which can lead to sudden cracks, explosions, and floods.

-No homeowner looks forward to plumbing emergencies like these.
-Unfortunately, it’s all too common for regular maintenance to be an afterthought until it’s too late.
-Take the steps in the next section to lower your risk for problems during and after storms!
+No homeowner looks forward to plumbing emergencies like these, but so many people make regular maintenance an afterthought until it's too late.
+Follow the steps in the next section to lower your risk for problems, both during and after storms!

 Solutions to Improve Pipe Infrastructure